grimmpp/home-assistant-eltako/docs/dev-container/readme.md

   are simply there, nothing to click.
 * **Any other Grafana** (a NAS, Grafana Cloud, a hand-made container): press **Sync dashboards** in the live telegram view of the web ui.
-It pushes them through the Grafana HTTP API, creates the folder *Eltako* and points the panels at the InfluxDB datasource which actually exists there.
+It pushes them through the Grafana HTTP API, creates the folder *ELTAKO* and points the panels at the InfluxDB datasource which actually exists there.
 For that, set *Grafana URL* and *Grafana API token* in the settings (a service account token with the role **Editor**; `admin:admin` also works for a test setup).
 The result names every dashboard with a link.